 - Visit documentation reference page to learn more about Larix apps setup and usage.

-- Larix apps and SDK FAQ has most popular questions about mobile streaming technologies.
+- Larix SDK FAQ has most popular questions about mobile streaming technologies.

 - Watch our YouTube playlist with various video tutorials.

 - Check SDK releases history page to see the latest updates.

 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit.